 Why Voice Input

 Typing speed averages 50-80 WPM.
-Natural speech runs 150-180 WPM.
+Natural speech runs at 150-180 WPM.
 For emails, notes, and even code comments, the gap is hard to ignore.[1]

 What pushed me to actually look was vibe coding, the “describe and decide, let AI write the rest” style of programming.
 The bottleneck shifts from “how fast can I code” to “how fast can I articulate what I want.”
-Rewrite a prompt, tweak a parameter, jump to another app to type — all of it breaks flow.
+Rewrite a prompt, tweak a parameter, jump to another app to type.
+All of it breaks flow.
 Voice input closes that loop.
 Speak the intent, stay in flow.

-Bundled, not standalone.
-These are voice features tucked inside larger applications — a word processor, a meeting tool, a transcription service.
+Bundled, not standalone: These are voice features tucked inside larger applications: a word processor, a meeting tool, a transcription service.
 None is a dedicated voice input tool that you can point at any app and start dictating.

 I wanted something open source.
 I wanted to inspect the code, choose the ASR engine, run locally if needed, or hook into a better cloud service.
 And it had to support Chinese and English voice input that inserts text at the cursor position.
 No copy-paste, no app switching.